Supreme Court Throws Out Case Of Washington Florist Who Refused To Supply Flowers For Gay Wedding

 As The Hill reports, the Court tossed out a Washington Supreme Court ruling against florist Barronelle Stutzman, owner of Arlene’s Flowers in Richmond.
 The SCOTUS decision allows Stutzman to have her case heard again by the Washington Supreme Court.

 Monday’s ruling had less to do with the Constitutional issue of whether or not Washington could compel her to provide flowers for a gay couple, and more to do with whether or not Washington officials treated her fairly.
-The decision more-or-less mirrors a similar case out of Colorado.
+The decision more or less mirrors a similar case out of Colorado.

 In the Colorado decision, which was reported by the Inquisitr, the Court ruled in favor of baker Jack Phillips, who had refused to provide a wedding cake for Charlie Craig and Dave Mullins, a gay couple.
 The court ruled 7-2 in favor of the baker, but their ruling did not spell out whether or not Colorado could legally compel Phillips to provide a cake, regardless of his religious beliefs.
 Rather, the ruling simply stated that Colorado’s Civil Rights Commission was openly hostile to the baker and he was not treated fairly.